Basharat Peer: Career

 Peer started his career as a reporter at Rediff and Tehelka.
 In his early career he was based in Delhi.
 He has worked as an Assistant Editor at Foreign Affairs and was a Fellow at Open Society Institute, New York.
 He was a Roving Editor at The Hindu.
 He has written extensively on South Asian politics for Granta, Foreign Affairs, The Guardian, FT Magazine, The New Yorker, The National and The Caravan.

 He is the author of Curfewed Night, an eyewitness account of the Kashmir conflict, which won the Crossword Prize for Non-Fiction and was chosen among the Books of the Year by The Economist and The New Yorker.
 Peer ran the "India Ink" blog on the digital edition of The New York Times.

-Notable work

 Peer was the script writer along with Vishal Bhardwaj for the 2014 Bollywood film Haider, in which he also made a special appearance.

 He is also known for his literary pieces.
-His open letter to Indians under the title of Letter to an unknown Indian started a literary debate on kashmir dispute.
+His open letter to Indians under the title of "Letter to an Unknown Indian" started a literary debate on the Kashmir dispute.